yujonglee/blog/posts/canary.md

 Also, since it has to build and send search index to the browser, it is not ideal for large documentation.

-> Canary supports both local and clould search via [provider](https://docs.getcanary.dev/intro/concepts#provider) abstraction.
+> Canary supports both local and cloud search via [provider](https://docs.getcanary.dev/intro/concepts#provider) abstraction.

 ## Algolia DocSearch

 Most of the companies use it.
-Also, almost every well-known open source project use it too since it is [free for open-source projects](https://docsearch.algolia.com/apply).
+Also, almost every well-known open source project uses it too since it is [free for open-source projects](https://docsearch.algolia.com/apply).

 It does the job, but it doesn't have **Ask AI**, nor any way to customize its behavior.